 The Tasmanian experience

-There are currently 32 human libraries around Australia listed on the national website.
-This includes one in Launceston.
 The Launceston Human Library was created in 2008 as an initiative of the Launceston City Council in partnership with LINC Tasmania and the community at large to promote diversity and perceived safety issues in Launceston.
-It has been a successful project that continues to run a monthly program with around 30 living books currently catalogued.
+It has been a successful project that continues to run a monthly program with around 20 living books currently catalogued.

 In 2013, the Hobart Human Library was formed by a group of organisations including A Fairer World, Hobart Women’s Shelter, Amnesty International, the Community Friends and Networks Programme of the University of Tasmania, and Anglicare Tasmania.
 The Hobart Human Library further developed the human library experience to be a guided professional workshop which could be delivered at schools, workplaces, conferences and community events.